Featured Artists' Coalition: Campaign stance and key demands

+Events

 The FAC was launched at Heaven on 11 March 2009.
 On 24 September 2009, an open meeting for featured artists was held at Air Studios.
 The inaugural Artist and Manager Awards was held in conjunction with the MMF at the Roundhouse in London's Chalk Farm on 13 September 2011, at which Ed Sheeran and Mumford & Sons performed.
-Massive Attack won the Artists’ Artist Award, Ed Sheeran won the Award for Breakthrough Artist and Everybody's Management and its artists won the Achievement Award, the highest accolade of the night.
+Massive Attack won the Artists' Artist Award, Ed Sheeran won the Award for Breakthrough Artist and Everybody's Management and its artists won the Achievement Award, the highest accolade of the night.

 The Artist and Manager Awards 2012 was held at the Troxy on 27 November 2013.
 Winners included Amanda Palmer for Industry Pioneer and Zane Lowe for Industry Champion.
-Artist awards were given to Madeon and Plan B and Ben Howard's manager, Owain Davies, was awarded the Breakthrough Manager award.
+Artist awards were given to Madeon and Plan B and Ben Howard's manager, Owain Davies was awarded the Breakthrough Manager award.

 Spotify sponsored the event and awarded a ten thousand pound grant to a promising artist and manager partnership.
 The winners were manager Danny Blackman and act, Pale Seas.

-Artist & Manager Awards

-The FAC has partnered with Music Managers Forum to organize an annual ceremony, the Artist & Manager Awards, "to celebrate the achievements of a whole spectrum of artists and managers".
-Music funding platform, beatBread, was the headline sponsor of the 2022 awards.